Write To Congress

 The Honorable (full name)

-(room #) (name) Senate Office Building
+(room #) (office building name) Senate Office Building

 United States Senate